 A plan's monthly base payment is adjusted to reflect each enrolled beneficiary's demographic and health risk characteristics.
-Medicare uses beneficiaries' characteristics, such as age and prior health conditions, and a risk-adjustment model-the CMS hierarchical condition categories (CMS- HCCs)-to develop a measure of their expected relative risk for covered Medicare spending.
+Medicare uses beneficiaries' characteristics, such as age and prior health conditions, and a risk-adjustment model-the CMS hierarchical condition categories (CMS-HCCs)-to develop a measure of their expected relative risk for covered Medicare spending.
 In addition to demographic factors and prior health conditions, other factors are important in calculating the risk scores, including Medicaid, disability, or institutional status and whether a beneficiary is new to Medicare.

 Plans that bid below the benchmark also receive payment from Medicare in the form of a "rebate."
 The law defines the rebate as a fixed percentage of the difference between the plan's actual bid (not standardized) and its risk-adjusted benchmark.
-The fixed percentages are 50, 65, and 70 percent, depending on a plan's star rating.
-A plan that receives a rebate must "return" the rebate to its enrollees in the form of supplemental benefits or lower premiums.
-The plan can apply any premium savings to the Part B premium (in which case the government retains the amount for that use), to the Part D premium, or to the premium for the total package, which may include supplemental benefits.
+The fixed percentages are 50 percent, 65 percent, and 70 percent, depending on a plan's star rating.
+A plan that receives a rebate must allocate its rebate dollars toward providing extra benefits that are divided into five categories: supplemental benefits not covered by Part A or Part B, reduced cost sharing for Part A and Part B services, reduced cost sharing for Part D benefits, lower Part B premium, or lower Part D premium.
+Plans may choose to offer a package of extra benefits valued higher than the plan's rebate, but the plan must charge enrollees a premium to cover the difference.